xrdocs/ncs5500/_tutorials/-srv6-transport-on-ncs-part-5.md

 </div>

 SRv6NH scale depends on the remote SIDs which we use for the H/T.Encap (like encapsulating with DT4/6 or DX4/6/2 SIDs) and T.Insert (which we use for TILFA or SRv6TE scenarios)
+We also use the encap resources for SRv6-Policy which is not tied to the H.encap numbers in Table#1

 ## SRv6 FEC resource usage

-FEC table is present in the ingress pipleline of the forwarding block.
+FEC table is present in the ingress pipleline of the NPU forwarding block.
 Basically a prefix/label/SID lookup can point to a FEC entry which will have information about the VOQ of the egress interface and also the encap pointers where the remote labels/SIDs are stored.

 In NCS5700 we have 3 levels of FEC hierarchy vs 2 levels in NCS5500/540 systems Below is an ouput from NCS5700 system where we can see the services SID in H2 FEC and locator SIDs in H3 FEC.